Hydarhafiz/Hydarhafiz/README.md

 **Key Features**:
 - **LeaveSmart Client**: Enables employees to manage their leave balances, view current leave requests, and submit new leave applications.
 - **LeaveSmart Admin**: Provides administrators with tools to manage company leave policies, create employee accounts, approve or reject leave requests, and generate leave reports.

-LeaveSmart is offered as a subscription-based service, providing companies with a cost-effective solution for managing employee leave.